 Several key features of the near-surface wind and temperature field during the CAI phase (e.g., at 2040 MST, Fig. 9a) can be seen in plan maps of the crater and its surroundings using data from HOBOs, automatic weather stations and the lowest tower levels.
 First, the cold, stably stratified air approaching the crater below the dividing streamline splits to the left and right around the crater, with a warmer well-mixed wake forming in the lee of the crater.
 Outflows are seen over the downwind rim, with temperatures in the wake similar to those inside the crater just below the downwind rim.
 The outflow and wake characteristics persist throughout the night, as exemplified by Fig. 9b.

 The adiabatic lifting of the plain SBL over the rim brings a continuous cold air inflow into the crater basin (Fig. 6c).
 Because the inflow is colder than air in the upper part of the basin, its negative buoyancy causes it to descend the inner basin sidewall, producing colder temperatures on the upwind inner sidewall than on the downwind inner sidewall and producing a super-adiabatic surface temperature profile along the upwind inner sidewall, as exemplified in Fig. 7b.
 This super-adiabatic temperature profile is thought to be produced by vertical wind shear that causes mixing within the flowing layer and progressive warming of surface temperatures with downslope distance.
-The upward displacement of vertical temperature profiles, the stably stratified flow and katabatic jet-like wind profiles above the rim, the colder temperatures on the upwind inner sidewall than on the downwind inner sidewall, the super-adiabatic along-slope temperature structure continue during the entire night (Fig. 7).
+The adiabatic lifting of upstream air over the crater rim, the stably stratified flow and katabatic jet-like wind profiles above the rim, the colder temperatures on the upwind inner sidewall than on the downwind inner sidewall, the super-adiabatic along-slope temperature structure continue during the entire night (Fig. 7).
 The temperature deficit of the air coming over the upwind rim relative to the downwind rim (Fig. 10) was typically 3 ± 1°C during the CAI phase and afterwards.

 Temperature oscillations are present in the air coming over the rim.
 They are initially strongest near the surface but later occur at mid to upper elevations in the stable layer.
 The strongest temperature drops are usually accompanied by wind speed increases, for example around 2100 and shortly before 2200 MST (Fig. 6c).
 Some temperature oscillations, for example at 2100 and shortly after 2200 MST, can be identified at both NEAR and RIM (Figs. 6a and c).
 Oscillations at NEAR precede those at RIM by about 8 min, corresponding roughly to the advection time over the 1500 m distance between the two sites at wind speeds of 2-3 m s-1.
 The origin of these oscillations is unknown and they are not seen at FAR where only near-surface temperature observations are available and the advective time would be 35-55 min (Fig. 6a).

-The cold air coming over the rim continuously descends the sidewall as seen in sonic anemometer data at SSW4 and SSW2 (Fig. 6f), with negative vertical velocities at the top of the tower beginning at 2000 MST when the SBL reaches that level (Fig. 6e).
+The cold air coming over the rim continuously descends the sidewall as seen in sonic anemometer data at SSW4 and SSW2 (Fig. 6f), with negative vertical velocities at the top of the RIM tower beginning at 2000 MST when the SBL reaches that level (Fig. 6e).
 These negative velocities continue throughout the night and indicate that the origin of the sinking motions is somewhat upwind of the rim.
 During the CAI phase, the downslope winds on the underlying sidewall are too close to the surface to be seen in the dual-lidar wind retrievals (Figs. 7a and b) but are visible in RHI scans from the FLR lidar (Fig. 11a).